MinyiZou/Angular_IN_Ionic/README.md

 ```

 Now you can see the most simpliest project in the ionic framework.
 You can start to develop your project with the Ionic CLI.

-## How to set up an Angular Project?
-I assume you have already seen the Angular project in https://github.com/MinyiZou/Projects_IN_Angular.
-If you haven't seen it, you can check it out.
-It's a good start to learn Angular and single page application which you can just easily copy and paste the code to your project.
-I will only show you how to implement the Angular project in the Ionic project in this repository.

 ## Change current Angular project to Ionic project
 - First, you need to create a new project in the Ionic CLI which I mentioned before, you can select black or tabs, it's up to you.
 But in here, I will use the tabs project.